lorensen/VTKExamples/src/VTKFileFormats.md

 In the XML format, VTK datasets are classified into one of two categories.

 * **Structured**.
-The dataset is a topologically regular array of cells such as pixels and voxels (e.g., image data) or quadrilaterals and hexahedra (e.g., structured grid) (see “The Visualization Model” on page 19 for more information).
+The dataset is a topologically regular array of cells such as pixels and voxels (e.g., image data) or quadrilaterals and hexahedra (e.g., structured grid).
 Rectangular subsets of the data are described through extents.
 The structured dataset types are vtkImageData, vtkRectilinearGrid, and vtkStructuredGrid.

 * **Unstructured**.
 The dataset forms a topologically irregular set of points and cells.
 Subsets of the data are describedusing pieces.
-The unstructured dataset types are vtkPolyData and vtkUnstructuredGrid (see “The Visualization Model” on page 19 for more information).
+The unstructured dataset types are vtkPolyData and vtkUnstructuredGrid.

 By convention, each data type and file type is paired with a particular file extension.
 The types and corresponding extensions are